Alfresco/gytheio/alfresco-messaging-repo-amp/README.md

 to update status and read the result of a completed transformation.
 5. Configures an *instance* of a messaging content transformer which supports various video transformations.
+6. Defines a `HashService` interface for computing hashes of `ContentReader` objects
+7. Defines a `HashServiceMessagingImpl` which uses a `MessageProducer` to send `HashRequest` objects and can consume `HashReply` objects to retrieve the results of the hash computation

 Building
 ========